Frequently Asked Questions - EMSCO, Inc.

 What are your capabilities for optimizing the heat rejection process?

-We offer induction melting furnace services such as steel shell furnace rebuilds, vacuum furnace rebuilds, table mount furnace repairs, channel furnace repairs, steel melting furnace repairs, and automatic pouring system rebuilds.
+We offer induction melting furnace services such as steel shell furnace rebuilds, vacuum furnace rebuilds, table mount furnace repairs, channel furnace repairs, and steel melting furnace repairs.
+To learn more about our heat rejection services and other foundry services, please visit our Induction Melting Furnace Services page!

-How do you optimize the heat rejection process?
+How does EMSCO optimize your heat rejection process?

-We optimize the heat rejection process by accessing the abilities of your furnace and investigating potential issues through testing.
-Our professionals will walk you through recommendations for improving systems in your furnace that will optimize the heat rejection process.
+We optimize the heat rejection process by accessing the abilities of your induction furnace and investigating potential issues through testing.
+Our professionals will walk you through foundry service recommendations for improving systems in your induction furnace that will optimize the heat rejection process.
 Our professionals will also let you know if a furnace rebuild is necessary.
+Contact us today to find out which of our foundry services is right for you!

 Do you offer high voltage furnace installation?